 - a power unit with a gross weight of over 26,000 lbs;

 - or a power unit having 3 or more axles no matter the weight;

 - or a power unit combined with trailer and load weighing in excess of 26,000 lbs., we can help you get registered with the International Registration Plan.

 We’ll spend several hours on your legal documents, then send them to the Georgia Department of Revenue.
 They need 5 business days to process the paperwork.
-Then you’ll receive your license, cab card and weight decal.
+Then you’ll receive your apportioned tags of a license, cab card and weight decal.
 The cab card shows proof of registration.
 It lists every IRP jurisdiction you can travel in, and the gross vehicle weight per jurisdiction.
 The weight decal is applied to the exterior of your truck and shows the maximum loaded weight allowed for your vehicle.

 Then there’s the Heavy Vehicle Use Tax…

 The Heavy Vehicle Use Tax (HVUT) is also known as IRS Form 2290.
 Drivers need to stay on top of this important detail.
 And you’ll need to show proof of compliance at weigh stations if the combined weight of your power unit, trailer and load exceeds 55,000 lbs.
 You don’t want to get stuck there overnight until you can get it taken care of!